We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-If infected semen or vaginal fluid enters the eye, the person may develop conjunctivitis.
+Gonorrhea is a bacterial infection, and if semen or vaginal fluid that contains this bacteria enters the eye, the person may develop conjunctivitis, commonly called pinkeye.

-The doctor will ask the person about their symptoms and their medical history.
-They will also carry out a test, such as a urine sample or a swab of a potentially affected area — usually the penis, cervix, urethra, anus, or throat.
+The doctor will ask the person about their symptoms and medical history.
+They will also order a test, which might require a urine sample or a swab of the penis, cervix, urethra, anus, or throat.

-The individual can send a sample to a laboratory, and they will receive the results directly.
-If the result is positive, however, the person will need to see a doctor for treatment, and the doctor may wish to do another test to confirm the result.
+A person using a home kit sends their sample to a lab and receives the results directly.
+If the result is positive, they need to see a doctor for treatment, and the doctor may wish to do another test to confirm the result.

-It is crucial to use the kit exactly as the instructions explain, or the result may not be accurate.
-Different tests may also vary in accuracy, so it is better to see a healthcare professional if possible.
+It is crucial to use the kit exactly as instructed or the result may not be accurate.
+Because the tests can vary in accuracy, it is better to see a healthcare provider, if possible.

-If one person has a diagnosis of gonorrhea, their sexual partner or partners should also undergo testing.
+If one person has a diagnosis of gonorrhea, their sexual partner or partners should also receive testing.

-Treatment can stop the infection from progressing, but it cannot repair any permanent damage that has already occurred.
-For this reason, it is important to seek treatment as soon as possible.
+It cannot repair any problems that the infection has already caused, so it is important to receive treatment as soon as possible.

-This resistance is making gonorrhea more and more difficult to treat.
-If a person does not notice any improvement in their symptoms after several days of treatment, they should return to their healthcare provider.
+This resistance is making gonorrhea increasingly difficult to treat.
+If a person does not notice any improvement in their symptoms after several days, they should return to their healthcare provider.
 They may need further testing to determine whether the treatment is working.

 A person should also attend any follow-up appointments and avoid having sex until a healthcare provider says that it is safe to do so.

 If gonorrhea occurs during pregnancy, it is essential to let the healthcare team know.
-It is possible to pass the infection on to a baby during delivery, so the newborn will usually need antibiotics straight after birth.
+The infection can pass on to the baby during delivery, so the newborn will usually need antibiotics right away.

-Anyone who notices these symptoms in a newborn should seek medical care at once as they can also be a sign of a more serious condition, such as meningitis or bacteremia.
+If any of these symptoms arise, seek medical attention immediately.
+They can also result from a more serious condition, such as meningitis or bacteremia.

-The bacterium N. gonorrhoeae is responsible for gonorrhea infection.
-These bacteria thrive in a warm, moist environment.
-As a result, the infection can affect any of the mucous membranes, including those in the genital area, mouth, throat, eyes, and rectum.
+N. gonorrhoeae bacteria are responsible for gonorrhea.
+These bacteria thrive in warm, moist environments, and the infection can develop in any of the body’s mucous membranes, including those in the genitals, mouth, throat, eyes, and rectum.

-A person transmits the infection to another individual through sexual contact that involves the penis, vagina, anus, or mouth.
-Males do not need to ejaculate to pass on or get gonorrhea.
+Gonorrhea can pass from person to person through sexual contact that involves the penis, vagina, anus, or mouth.
+Males do not need to ejaculate to transmit or contract gonorrhea.

-A pregnant woman can also pass the infection on to the baby during delivery.
+It can also pass to a baby during delivery.

-All sexually active individuals are at risk of having a gonorrhea infection, but in the U.S., it is most common among adolescents and young adults.
+All sexually active people can develop gonorrhea.
+In the U.S., it is most common among adolescents and young adults.